dictyBase/Migration/Gene-models-export.md

 ### Summary paragraph
 #### ETA(~3 days)
-* Export a  threee columns tsv with GeneID, paragraph text and curator name.
+* Export a three columns tsv with GeneID, paragraph text and curator name.
-  *  __Note:__Export user name(string) instead of database id.
+  *  __Note:__ Export user name(string) instead of database id.
-  * As an alternate export a file for each user/curator.
+  * ~~As an alternate export a file for each user/curator~~ Exporting curator names as a column in output file.
+Can be separated too !

-* Convert xml to markdown text.
+* Convert xml to mediawiki.
-  * Get a list of xml tags and their possible markdown markup.
+  * ~~Get a list of xml tags and their possible markdown markup~~ Using HTML::WikiConverter.
-  * Convert the original file to a two columns tsv.
+  * Convert the original file to a ~~two~~ three columns tsv.

-* Consider the option of exporting paragraphs as an attribute of GFF3
+* ~~Consider the option of exporting paragraphs as an attribute of GFF3~~ Text too long.
+Also can have punctuations.